mieubrisse/personal-writing/the-sleep-guide/post.md

 Why Bother?
 ===========
 We know we "should" fix our sleep.
-Yet we're blasted with information encouraging us not to sleep:
+Yet we're blasted with information discouraging us from sleeping:

 - Entrepreneurs on Instagram talking about their "grindset", and how little they sleep
 - "I'll sleep when I'm dead"